What is the history of Shishukunj ?

 How many children attend?

 The number of children that attend vary by centre, and each year, depending on capacity.
-We have approximately 230 children at Harrow and 180 children at Finchley.
+We currently have approximately 200 children at each Centre

 What is your child/adult ratio?

-We always ensure we have a minimum ratio of 1 adult (over the age of 18) to 8 children at each centre, as recommended by the NSPCC, but would typically have more adults than the minimum required.
+We always ensure we have a minimum ratio of 1 adult (over the age of 18) to 8 children at each centre, as recommended by the NSPCC.
+Our regular adults are DBS checked and have taken safeguarding training.

 Do you offer trial sessions?